Hurricane Erick makes landfall along the Pacific coast of Mexico

-1-minute GOES-19 Visible and Infrared images, from 1800 UTC on 18 June to 0053 UTC on 19 June [click to play animated GIF]
+1-minute GOES-19 Visible (0.64 µm) and Infrared (10.3 µm) images, from 1800 UTC on 18 June to 0053 UTC on 19 June [click to play animated GIF]

-Erick was moving through an environment characterized by low values of deep-layer wind shear (below) — a factor that favored intensification.
+Erick was moving through an environment characterized by low values of deep-layer wind shear (below) — a factor that favored further intensification.

 GOES-19 Infrared images, with an overlay of deep-layer wind shear at 0000 UTC on 19 June